MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-quickbooks-data-migration.md

 ---
 title: Using the QuickBooks Migration Extension | Microsoft Docs
-description: Describes how to use the extension to import customers, vendors, items, and accounts from QuickBooks Desktop to Dynamics 365 for Financials.
+description: Describes how to use the extension to import customers, vendors, items, and accounts from QuickBooks Desktop to Dynamics 365, Business edition.
 author: edupont04

 ms.service: dynamics365-financials